 To defeat the lands, Praemortem birthed the giants and trolls into existence.
 They were plump, horrid creatures with gray skin like stone who wore nothing but small leather pouches around their waists.
 Their weapon of choice was a club of stone or wood, as it was able to tear down the greatest structure in a single virile swing when mixed with the giants’ brute force.
 With them came the golems, made of animated stone that was seemingly alive.
 With momentum behind them, they could charge down any crowd of enemies, unhindered by the need to carry wood or steel.

-To conquer the seas, it created the fiercest of all sea creatures, that would twist and wreath its slimy body through the waters; its jaws opening wide enough to swallow entire fleets in one, was the Krakaboa.
+To conquer the seas, the god of Chaos created the fiercest of all sea creatures.
+Twisting and writhing its slimy body through the waters, its jaws opening wide enough to swallow entire fleets in one, was the Krakaboa.
 No ship would sail in this new world; no man would dare go near the sea.
-Its tentacles would reach the depths of the ocean and could pillage the ocean-side cliffs.
+Its tentacles would reach the depths of the ocean and pillage ocean-side cliffs.
 The Krakaboa was unparalleled in its destruction.

 All had become well in the world of Antreya.
-While all appeared in balance, some of the gods grew spiteful of each other.
+However, while all appeared in balance, some of the gods grew spiteful of each other.
 They began to fight over sections to control.
-Yotas was the first to approach Cheity, claiming that they controlled the most essential part of nature and should have a say in what creatures and life are created.
-This was declined with laughter and ridicule which sparked a vigorous standoff between the two.
+Yotas was the first to approach Cheity, claiming they each controlled the most essential parts of nature and should have a say in what creatures and life were created.
+This was declined with laughter and ridicule, which sparked a vigorous standoff between the two.
 After hearing of this confrontation, Hurdes approached Xezrys on using his lightning to increase the flow of death, to which Xezrys refused with disgust.